At AutoSlash, we're all about saving money on car rentals—and on flights, too.

-Here's where it gets even more fun, though.
-The above way will only search your exact flight for price drops.
+This will only search your exact flight for price drops.
 That's great for some situations, but what if you're flexible?
 Often, you can even change flights

+Enter your origin and destination cities and dates on Google Flights.
 Instead of selecting a specific flight, filter out the other airlines and limit the times to what you want to search for.
 You might also want to use the Price slider filter avoid alerts about higher fares.

 You'll get an email from Google if the price drops for any of the flights in your search.